rrobinn/academic-kickstart/content/post/eye-tracking/eye-tracking.md

 I study how babies learn about other people, and how they learn to interact with others.
 And since I can’t ask them questions about their thoughts of feelings, or have them participate in laboratory tasks...I use eye-tracking technology to figure out what’s going on inside their tiny heads!

 # How it works
 Think of the eye-tracker as a <i>very</i> high-speed camera.
 It sends out near-infrared light towards the infant, which then reflects off the pupil and cornea.
 These reflections are tracked by the camera so that we know where the baby is looking.

-For some questions like "do babies like to look at colorful things?" this sampling is overkill.
-For others, like "what does the structure in the noise of eye movements tell us about attention," this high-density sampling is critical.
+The eye-tracker that I use collects 300 samples a second.
+That means that we get a read-out of where baby is looking every 3.3ms.
+For some questions -- like, "do babies like to look at colorful things?" -- this sampling is overkill.
+For others, -- like, "what does the structure in the noise of eye movements tell us about attention" -- this high-density sampling is critical.

 <table class="image">
 <caption align="bottom">https://news.cision.com/tobii-ab/i/eye-tracking-study-small-child-tobii-pro-fusion,c2699383